🛠 Windows Fix

 • Select Balanced or High Performance

-Most users fix this issue using steps 1–3 (Task Manager and restart).
+Most users fix this issue using steps 1–3.

-Update or Reinstall Problem Apps
+Reinstall Problem Applications

-Certain applications may be poorly optimized or corrupted.
+Some apps may be poorly optimized or corrupted.

 Upgrade Hardware